cea-hpc/modules/doc/source/design/sticky-modules.rst

     - In case stickness is defined over module parent name and another ``module-tag`` defines stickyness over specific module version name

         - it means stickyness applies to the module version
-        - thus these versions targetted specifically with ``module-tag`` cannot be swapped by another version from same module
+        - thus these versions targeted specifically with ``module-tag`` cannot be swapped by another version from same module

 - When a super-sticky module depends on a non-super-sticky module